 - The profile of PE and sport is raised across the school as a tool for whole-school improvement.

 - Increased confidence, knowledge and skills of all staff in teaching PE and sport.

 - Broader experience of a range of sports and activities offered to all pupils.

 At St Michael's Primary, we pride ourselves on being a happy and healthy place to learn.
 We’ve developed action plans to ensure this funding is invested (rather than ‘spent’) to maximise the

 We have invested our funds in various ways, closely monitoring the impact of these initiatives through assessment of children’s skills, staff and pupil feedback, uptake of clubs etc.

-A review of the how the funding was spent in 2017 to 2018 and the Sports Premium Action Plan for 2018 to 2019 can be found by clicking here.
+The Sports Premium Action Plan for 2021 to 2022 can be found by clicking here.

 Our funding has supported us to :

 - Up-skill teachers in the delivery of

 high qualityP.E lessons,